The Write on Art Prize is organised by Art UK and the Paul Mellon Centre for Studies in British Art ("the Organisers") .

 2. Write on Art Prize rules

-The Write on Art Prize is only open to students in the following years who are currently enrolled in a school in the United Kingdom:
+The Write on Art Prize is only open to students in the following years who are currently enrolled in a school or home education in the United Kingdom:

 England and Wales:

 Years 10 & 11